ARMmbed/mbed-os-5-docs/docs/porting/custom-target-porting.md

         }
     }
     ```

-    This blinks an LED.
-Just make sure LED1 is defined for the board.
+    This blinks an led.
+If `LED1` is not defined, inspect `PinNames.h` for a valid pin definition for an available led.

-    Your directory now looks something like this:
+    Your directory should now look something like this:

     ```
     main.cpp